You might use multiple connections between your on-premises network and virtual cloud network (VCN) for redundancy or other reasons.

 Your on-premises network can access Oracle services such as Object Storage over multiple paths.
 You can use public paths, such as the internet or FastConnect public peering.
 With these public paths, the on-premises hosts communicate with Oracle services by using public IP addresses.

-You can also set up your on-premises network with private access to Oracle services through the VCN's An optional virtual router that you can add to your VCN.
-The gateway enables on-premises hosts or VCN hosts to privately access Oracle services (such as Object Storage and Autonomous Database) without exposing the resources to the public internet..
+You can also set up your on-premises network with private access to Oracle services through the VCN's service gateway .
 You might do this if hosts in your on-premises network use any of the services listed in Service Gateway: Supported Cloud Services in Oracle Services Network.
 This implementation lets your on-premises hosts communicate with those Oracle services from your private IP addresses.

 If you've configured your on-premises network with multiple connection paths to Oracle services, your edge device may receive route advertisement of the Oracle services' public IP address routes over multiple paths.
 Here are the possible paths you can use with your on-premises network: